MorvanZhou/mmaze/README.md

 # MMaze

-A simple python maze generator and solver.
+A python maze generator and solver.

-## Simple usage
+## Usage

 Generating a maze with specific width and height.
 Print on screen directly.